 Here are some ideas that can really make your first interview different and stand out from the typical interview.
 They take a bit of extra work and preparation, but then again doesn’t exceptional performance require a little something extra?
 If you should choose to use one of these methods, and use it regularly in interviews, you may find portions that you can ‘recycle’ with different companies, but of course some degree of customization will be required.
 Then again, using this method may result in you not having to use it very many times as it has been known to lead to job offers in a very short time.

-– come in prepared to show what you can do.
+Treat the interview as your first day on the job – come in prepared to show what you can do.
 If you are interviewing for a sales position, prepare a sales presentation targeting one of their clients or prospects; for marketing come up with a marketing plan for them.
 If it is a project management position, prepare a project status review presentation or the like…you get the idea.

-– Ask the hiring manager to spell out a real problem that she would want you to handle if you were hired, then show how you would solve the problem.
+Solve a real problem that you would be expected to face on the job – Ask the hiring manager to spell out a real problem that she would want you to handle if you were hired, then show how you would solve the problem.
 Even if the solution you give isn’t perfect, it really helps you stand out because you’re going out on a limb to prove your abilities, not just saying what you can do without backing it up.

 Give a presentation on what benefits you bring to the company - Especially in a group interview setting, this can be a good way to showcase your presentation skills – something often difficult to really do in a traditional interview.
 To prepare this, think in detail about how you can really contribute to the organization.
 Can you bring in new business, improve operating efficiency, reduce costs, help build the strategy that will form the company’s future?
 Help them better leverage partners and suppliers?
 More effectively analyze information that can be used to develop new product or service offerings?
 Help them attract and retain top talent?
 Protect their investment in physical or data assets?
 A large part of this depends on the role you are looking for, but don’t limit your thinking to a job description.
 Of course you can use the job description as a framework.
 Most of the benefits you offer to bring to the company should be focused on the requirements of the job for which you’re applying.